maartene/EscapeWithYourBooty/NOTES.md

     00 -> Safe

 ## 🍅 Pomodoro 2
-- 🚧 A safe route with a navy ship with single turn Turn 1
+- ✅ A safe route with a navy ship with single turn Turn 1
     X
     0
     N
     (there's no turn 2)

-- 🚧 A safe route with a navy ship with two turns
+- 🚧 An unsafe route with a navy ship
+    Turn 1
+    X0
+    0N
+    (there is no turn two)

+- ⚠️
+    Turn 1
+    X0N
+    000
+    000

+- ⚠️
     Turn 1
     X0
     00